Diocese-trees/Matplot-Sunburn-King-and-Rook-vs.-King-and-Pawn-/README.md

 The code provides a comprehensive summary of the dataset, including statistical descriptions, class distributions, and frequencies of categorical features.
 It checks class distribution to evaluate the balance between winning and losing positions.

 Visualizations
-Various types of visualizations are created based on Matplotlib and Seaborn, such as:
+Various types of visualizations are created using Matplotlib and Seaborn, such as:

-Bar Plots: Count of winning and losing positions.
+Bar Plots: Show the count of winning and losing positions.
-Pie Charts: Distribution of outcomes in percentage.
+Pie Charts: Illustrate the distribution of outcomes as a percentage.
-Dot Plots: Plot the location of the White King and the result (win or loss) with an additional jitter for better visibility.
+Dot Plots: Depict the position of the White King and the outcome (won or lost) with added jitter for clarity.
-Box Plots with Swarm Plots: Summary of the distribution of the White King's position by the outcome.
+Box Plots with Swarm Plots: Provide insights into the distribution of the White King's position based on the outcome.
 Model Training
 A Random Forest classifier predicts game results based on encoded features of the dataset.
 The accuracy of the model is evaluated, and a classification report provides performance metrics such as precision, recall, and F1-score.

 Findings Documentation
-Key insights are documented, focusing on important features and strategies to enhance winning chances in chess endgames.
+Key insights from the analysis are documented, highlighting significant features and potential strategies for improving winning chances in similar chess endgames.

 Memory Usage Monitoring
 The script tracks memory usage during execution to ensure efficient resource management.

 Visualizations
-The following visualizations have been generated:
+The visualizations generated include:

-Bar Plot: Displays the count of winning and losing positions, providing an overview of class distribution.
+Bar Plot: Displays the count of winning and losing positions, providing an overview of the class distribution.

-Pie Chart: Illustrates the distribution of outcomes as a percentage, helping to visualize the proportion of winning positions.
+Pie Chart: Shows the distribution of outcomes as a percentage, helping to visualize the proportion of winning positions.

-Dot Plot: Depicts the position of the White King against the game outcome, allowing for easy identification of winning and losing positions.
+Dot Plot: Depicts the position of the White King against the game outcome, making it easy to see how different positions correlate with wins or losses.

 Box Plot with Swarm Plot: Combines summary statistics and individual data points to provide a comprehensive view of the White King's position by outcome.